 Online Indian Railway or IRCTC PNR Status check was never so easy.
 Now all it requires, is your PNR Number and one click.
 You can find your PNR number on top left hand corner of your ticket.
-No matter which state you have done your Indian Railway reservation you can check your Passenger Name Record Status Enquiry of Southern Railway, Northern Railway, Western Railway, Eastern Railway, Central Railway, Konkan Railway etc. You just need to enter your ten digit PNR number in the Above box and click on “Get PNR Status” button.
+No matter which state you have done your Indian Railway reservation you can check your Passenger Name Record Status Enquiry here, be it Southern Railway, Northern Railway, Western Railway, Eastern Railway, Central Railway, Konkan Railway etc. You just need to enter your ten digit PNR number in the Above box and click on “Get PNR Status” button.